TechDocsStudio/biel-docs/docs/installation/starlight.md

 ![Chatbot widget for docs](./images/biel-widget-docs.png)

-To integrate the PushFeedback widget into your Starlight site:
+To integrate the Biel.ai widget into your Starlight site:

 1. Go to `src/components`.
 If `components` does not exist, create the directory.
 1. Create a new file `CustomFooter.astro` under your docs project `src/components` directory with the following content: